jaarmore/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 > Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

 ## 12-directory_permissions
-Create a script that creates a directory called dir_holberton with permissions 751 in the working directory.
+> Create a script that creates a directory called dir_holberton with permissions 751 in the working directory.

+## 13-change_group
+> script file that changes the group owner to holberton for the file hello on working directory.